 If you’re new to cooking with game, try starting with venison mince, wild duck breasts or an oven-ready partridge and use these to follow some of our basic recipes.
 You may be surprised how easy and delicious, and rewarding it is.

 The basic cooking rules of either low and slow, or a quick pan-fry suits the majority of game.

-Don’t forget that game is a wild product and as such, different species and times of year can produce different results in terms of flavour and texture.
+Don’t forget that the majority of game is a wild product and as such, different species and times of year can produce different results in terms of flavour and texture.
 For quick cooking, stick to younger, early season.
 Older, later season quarry is excellent for use in slow cooking.